 Example of Grace and Mercy

 For example: imagine a criminal who comes before a judge who condemns him to the punishment of death because the law requires it.
 And if then the judge takes the punishment instead of the criminal and dies instead of him.
 The judge leaves his house and his money, his entire inheritance to the criminal.
 How do you think the criminal will live after that?
 Not only did he escape the punishment, but he also received an inheritance that originally he never should have received.

 This is exactly what Jesus has done for us, He took the punishment for us like the judge, this is mercy.
-He left His house, money and possessions to the criminal this is grace – receiving what we don’t deserve.
-Grace and mercy has been shown to all Christians throughout the world because of what Christ has done for us.
-In the same way God calls us to treat others with grace and mercy.
+He left His house, money, and possessions to the criminal.
+This is grace – receiving what we don’t deserve.
+Grace and mercy have been shown to all Christians throughout the world because of what Christ has done for us.
+In the same way, God calls us to treat others with grace and mercy.
 Asking us to show love to those who don’t deserve it, and forgiving those who have wronged us.

-Read more: What does it mean to receive God’s grace?100% Free Bible Course
+Read more: What does it mean to receive God’s grace?